Shikvitha2007/shikvitha/README.md

 # shikvitha
-This is my first git repository
+This is my first Git Repository
 <br>
-author-jonnalagadda shikvitha
+Author-Jonnalagadda Shikvitha